Asymptotic support theorem for planar isotropic Brownian flows: Proof of Theorem Proof of Theorem 3.1

-The event that between two supporting points of the grid (chosen sufficiently small) the trajectories move not too much will be treated in the following Lemma.
-It is an application of the chaining techniques introduced by Scheutzow \citep{sch09}.
+The event that between two supporting points of the grid (chosen sufficiently close) the trajectories move not too quickly will be treated in the following lemma.
+It is an application of the chaining techniques introduced by Scheutzow~\cite{sch09}.

-\begin{lemma} For any bounded $\mathcal{X} \subseteq \R^2$, $a > 0$ and any partition $0 = t_0 < t_1 < \ldots < t_n = 1$ of $[0,1]$ with $\Delta t := \max_{i}\abs{t_{i-1}-t_i} < \frac{a^2}{12\kappa}$ with $\kappa := \max\{\beta_L;\beta_N\}$ we have
+\begin{lemma} For any bounded $\mathcal{X} \subseteq\R^2$, $a > 0$ and any partition $0 = t_0 < t_1 <\cdots< t_n = 1$ of $[0,1]$ with $\Delta t := \max_{i}| t_{i-1}-t_i| < \frac{a^2}{12\kappa}$ with $\kappa:= \max\{\beta_L;\beta_N\}$, we have

 \end{lemma}